RSYS-EDP/engage-eml-ivr-menu-php-app/README.md

 # engage-eml-ivr-menu-php-app
 This application demonstrates sample IVR server application using an API call and Engage markup language (EML).
-It also showcases the statuscallback events to the server application.
+It also showcases the call transfer to the agent and statuscallback events to the server application.

 <h2>Creating the Server Application</h2>